Marssssssssss/Financial-Portfolio-replica/README.md

-The PowerPoint is saved both in PDF and PPT format.
-The PDF is more fluid, but the PowerPoint is recommended since it contains an animation, which can also be found in the MatLab file for the Kalman Filter weights.

-It is recommended to read in the following order:

-1)  Data Exploration - Python file (Jupyter), a simple data exploration;
-2)  Regression_all - file available in both HTML (for quick reading) and R Notebook for better visualization.
-All regressions are included with very detailed explanations, diving deeper into the parameter choices than what is covered in the PowerPoint;
-3)  Kalman Filter - MatLab Live Script file, with more depth than the PowerPoint alone.
-NOTE: the replica .mat file is required;
-4)  Interface - Python file.
-We did not consider a notebook necessary since you just need to run it to display the interface.
-It is recommended to install the necessary libraries beforehand.
+# **Financial Portfolio Replica**

+This repository provides a set of tools for replicating a **financial portfolio** using data analysis, regression models, and dynamic weighting via a Kalman Filter.

+## **Project Features:**
+1. **Data Exploration**: Python Jupyter notebook for simple data exploration and initial analysis.
+2. **Regression Analysis**: Files available in both **HTML** and **R Notebook** formats, offering a deep dive into the regressions, with detailed explanations of parameter choices.
+3. **Kalman Filter**: A **MATLAB Live Script** implementing a Kalman Filter to adjust portfolio weights dynamically.
+Requires the `.mat` file to execute.
+4. **Interface**: A Python file that displays the interface.
+No notebook required—just run the file after installing the necessary libraries.